Gift Funds For Down Payment Mortgage Guidelines

 - Gift funds are only allowed for primary and second homes and not investment home financing

 Obstacles With Gift Funds For Down Payment On Home Purchase Donors

-One of the major obstacles I often encounter is when the gift funds donor does not want to provide 30 days bank statements to the recipient.
+One of the major obstacles I often encounter is when the gift funds donor does not want to provide 30 days of bank statements to the recipient.

 - Gift fund donors do not reveal their finances, especially to their siblings and by providing 30 days bank statements to the recipient, the recipient will pretty much know their finances

 - To avoid providing a gift letter and 30 days of bank statements, the donor needs to give the recipient the gift funds and the recipient needs to let those funds seasoned in their bank account for at least sixty days